-- Let go of negative beliefs about math.
 Again, it all begins with your attitude towards math.
 Believe that math can be learned.
 If you encounter a difficult math problem, it just means you need to work harder and try harder to arrive at the right question.
 It means you need to understand the principles, instead of merely memorizing them.

-- The study from the bottom up.
 Another thing about math is you need to master the basic skills and concepts before you can move on to the next.
 For example, you can’t progress to adding or subtracting improper fractions if you don’t understand how fractions work in the first place.
 You can’t move on to algebra unless you understand pre-algebra concepts like integers, one-step equations, etc. Check out GED study guides for math to know the specific topics covered by the test.

-- Practice daily.
 Take GED math practice tests to test your understanding of concepts you have just learned.
 By practicing, you will be able to spot your weak areas and strengthen new skills.
 It will help you remember how to solve particular problems.

-- Time yourself when taking practice tests.
 The pressure of taking tests within a limited amount of time is a source of anxiety for math students and GED test-takers.
 The best way to manage this kind of anxiety is to time yourself when taking practice tests.
 You’ll be able to check your performance, see where you need to improve and gain confidence in your ability to complete the test within the time limit.

 Math is difficult only because you have been repeatedly told and convinced that it is.
 Go out of your comfort zone and start learning math the right way.
 Don’t waste your mental energy on worrying about failing the subject.
 You’ll be amazed to discover that you can learn math and be good at it.